zegabr/magic/README.md

 ### be aware:
 Using some of the scripts will overrides your ~/.vimrc file or your gedit setup

-**Important**: Scripts work if you run from outside m/
+**Important**: Scripts work if you run from the directory wich contains m/ (this repo)

 ### content:
-a.sh -> maybe usefull aliases
+a.sh -> copy some (maybe) usefull aliases which are in STUFF/aliases into .bashrc so that they stay permanent

 clonegithub.sh -> handy script to clone repos via https. (run anywhere `gitclone github-user/github-repo` after copying it for home folder and running a.sh)